Large Language Models in Clinical Practice

 Part 3: The Success Story, Ambient Clinical Documentation

-Nuance DAX: FDA-Cleared AI Scribe
+Nuance DAX: Ambient Documentation AI

 The problem DAX solves: Physicians spend 2+ hours per day on documentation, often completing notes after-hours.
 EHR documentation contributes significantly to burnout.